kjarnet/trovesync/README.md

 Usage
 -----

+1. Install dependencies listed above.
-1. Get your OAuth credentials from Site Settings on your Trovebox site by creating a new app.
+2. Get your OAuth credentials from Site Settings on your Trovebox site by creating a new app.
-2. Copy sample.cred.json to cred.json
+3. Copy sample.cred.json to cred.json
-and replace with your credentials and path to the folder holding your local copy of the album.
+and replace with your credentials and path to the folder holding your local copy of the album(s).
+4. In cred.json,
+replace the "albums" list
+with pairs of local folder-name
+(under the albumsPath)
+and remote album-name.
-3. Run `python main.py`.
+5. Run `python main.py`.
-4. When prompted,
-choose the remote album
-to sync with your local folder by entering it's numeric id.
-5. You now get three choices:
+6. This will loop through your albums giving you three choices for each
+(you can also add "a" to your choice to apply it to all subsequent albums):
-   1. "Sync from Trovebox":
+   1. "Sync remote changes to local folder" (r):
    Choose this to make your local folder an exact copy of the Trovebox album.
-   For each file in the localonly folder the corresponding file in your local folder will be deleted.
+   For each file in the localonly folder the corresponding file in your local folder will be moved to the backup-folder.
    For each file in the remoteonly folder the corresponding file will be downloaded from Trovebox to your local folder.
-   2. "Sync to Trovebox":
+   2. "Sync local changes to remote album" (l):
    This will make the Trovebox album an exact copy of your local folder.
    Each file in the localonly folder will be uploaded to the Trovebox album.
-   For each file in the remoteonly folder the corresponding file will be deleted from Trovebox.
+   For each file in the remoteonly folder the corresponding file will be tagged for deletion on Trovebox.
-   3. "Manual" (not yet implemented):
+   3. "Choose action for each picture" _(not yet implemented)_:
    This will go through each file in both folders and prompt you to choose whether to upload the file to Trovebox,